skleg/Assignments/README.md

 - Use the Swagger in Authentication API to generate a token using and existing customer and configured password.
 - Use the token to call the Sales API.

-## Improvements ##

-- Identity field may be converted into UUID v7 (ULID or GUIDv7 in .Net 9)
-- Fluent validation
-- Output caching
-- Resilience
-- Open telemetry